o1-labs/proof-systems/o1vm/README.md

 You can select the flavor you want to run with `run-code.sh` by using the environment variable `O1VM_FLAVOR`.

+## Toolchains

+Different toolchains/architectures are supported.
+You can select the toolchain you want to use by using `O1VM_TOOLCHAIN`.
+The two supported values are:
+- `mips`: the MIPS instruction set implemented by Cannon
+- `riscv32i`: the 32bits architecture of RiscV described [here](https://riscv.org/wp-content/uploads/2019/12/riscv-spec-20191213.pdf)

 ## Testing the preimage read